 These kinds of attacks aren't possible with GPS.
 Since you control the server hardware, you can mitigate threats more effectively.

 Internet-linked public NTP may seem like a logical choice for reducing operational overhead.
 After all, even though your internet connection costs money, you probably already have one.
 The problem is that the potential vulnerabilities and inaccuracies associated with network time might expose your organization to risks that it can't afford or recover from, such as downtime or data breaches.

 Get Your Time Server Running

-While there's nothing wrong with using internet NTP for non-essentials, it's not worth risking your enterprise or the success of mission-critical tasks.
-For the majority of enterprise users, running an in-house GPS Stratum 1 time server is clearly the safer, more reliable option.
+While there's nothing wrong with using public NTP for non-essentials, it's not worth risking your enterprise or the success of mission-critical tasks.
+For the majority of enterprise users, running an in-house GPS Stratum 1 NTP server is clearly the safer, more reliable option.